Gaynor's Profile

 Beyond the Clinic…

-Outside of work, I fill my cup with beach walks, a steady supply of tea, and time with my two wonderful sons.
+Outside of work, I fill my cup with beach walks, a steady supply of tea, and time with my family and two wonderful sons.
 I also love comedy, a good glass of wine, and pondering the mysteries of the universe.
 Movement has always been an important part of my life; from childhood ballet to becoming a professional belly dancer in my 20's.
 In more recent years, I have taught belly dance from a somatic, personal-development angle.
-The music and movement from this world are always a source of regulation, joy and uplift for me.
+The music and movement from this world are always a source of regulation and joy for me.
 I was born and raised in Brussels, to Liverpudlian parents, and spent much of my childhood in Arizona - a broad spectrum of places and people that sparked my lifelong fascination with how culture, environment and sensory experience shape who we become.
-I love art and design, and I’m currently training in sensory-informed interior design.
+I love art and design, and I’m currently completing a training pathway for sensory-informed interior design.

 Contact